 This recipe took me a while to perfect.
-After living in Sitka, Alaska for a year – a town with Russian origins – and never trying the Russian borscht, I finally relented on a visit back some years ago.
+After living in Sitka, Alaska — a town with Russian origins — for a year and never trying the Russian borscht, I finally relented on a return visit some years ago.

-I loved it so much I had my then boyfriend (now husband) drop me off in front of the Bayview on Crescent Harbor each day thereafter so I could go in and grab a bowl to go.
+I loved it so much I had my husband drop me off in front of the Bayview on Crescent Harbor each day thereafter so I could go in and grab a bowl to go.
 By the time our visit was over, I was determined to duplicate this recipe at home.

 Sitka Russian Borscht

 2 1/2 c chopped green cabbage (1/4 head)